Arthezz/cryptography-app/README.md

 #### Setup

-If you want to open .jar file, you will need Java SE Runtime Environment in 8 version at least
+If you want to open .jar file, you will need Java SE Runtime Environment at 8 version at least

 ##### Remarks